-(lat.
+lat.
 Ipomoea indica, a.k.a.
-I. learii, Pharbitis leari, P. cathartica, I. acuminata, I. cathartica, I. congesta, I. learii)
+I. learii, Pharbitis leari, P. cathartica, I. acuminata, I. cathartica, I. congesta, I. learii

-Annual twining vine that can be perennial in milder climates, originally from tropical America, widely found growing on fences and hedges in the Mediterranean area.
-If transplanted early, the young shoots must be protected/covered in colder nights (March - May).
-This morning glory can grow up to 6 metres in height.
+This twining vine native to tropical America, it is often found growing on fences and hedges in the Mediterranean.
+If transplanted early, the young shoots must be protected or covered on colder nights (March - May).
+This morning glory can grow up to 6 metres high.
 Its foliage is decorative, dark green, and will last until the first frost.
-The buds are long and a bit spirally twisted.
+Buds are long and a bit spirally twisted.
 The one-day flowers open in the morning and fade in the evening.
 Flowering time is from July to October, but only in warm summers; bad weather might prevent blooming.
-Base the plant is woody; the plant can be perennial if protected or wintered in a pot or bucket.
+Though typically an annual, its woody base lends it to perennial possibilities, especially in milder climates and if protected or potted and overwintered indoors.
 Cut the stem down to 10 cm above the ground in late autumn or spring.
-If planted in a pot, store the plant at 5 - 10 degrees celsius.
-After wintering, the morning glory will flower later, only after the soil is consistently warm.
-The seeds are poisonous.
+If planted in a pot, store the plant at 5 - 10°C. After wintering, the morning glory will flower quite late, only after the soil is consistently warm.
+Seeds are poisonous.